 To address selection bias, the CPC+ impact analysis team used comparison group design where CPC+ practices were matched to comparison practices.
 The resulting matched comparison group was similar to the treatment group on observable characteristics (or “balanced”), reducing the likelihood that underlying differences are responsible for estimated effects of CPC+ (see, for example, Rosenbaum and Rubin 1983; Dehejia and Wahba 2002; Imbens and Rubin 2015; Stuart 2010).
 Matching can address concerns that regression-based impact estimates could be biased when functional form assumptions do not hold and the treatment and comparison groups are not balanced (Imbens and Wooldridge 2009; Imbens 2015).

-We constructed the Round 1 internal comparison group using novel methods that allowed us balance the tradeoff between balance and statistical power.
+For CPC+ practices that started in 2017, we selected an external comparison group for the Medicare analyses using novel methods that allowed us balance the tradeoff between balance and statistical power.
 Compared to comparison groups constructed using other methods, our comparison group will have more statistical power (smaller standard errors) in the impact analyses.
 The improved power comes at the expense of (slightly) worse balance between the treatment group and comparison group, although measures of imbalance remained within pre-specified tolerance levels (cite report).

 The methods used for constructing the comparison group were related to the covariate-balancing propensity score (CBPS) from Imai and Ratkovic (2014).
-The CBPS methods are, in turn, based on older and more familiar method—inverse propensity weighting (IPW).
+The CBPS methods are, in turn, based on an older and more familiar method—inverse propensity weighting (IPW).
 In this memo, I briefly introduce the IPW and CBPS methods, and document the modifications made to the methods in our new approach.
 Then I describe the programming code I wrote to implement the new method in Stata.

 A. Overview of the matching methods